-- > Explore Field Museum Exhibits
+Explore Museum Exhibits

-- > Discover Technology in Your School
+Discover Technology in Your School

-- > Organize Your Own Exhibit
+Organize Your Own Exhibit

-Part 1: Explore Field Museum Exhibits
+Part 1: Explore Museum Exhibits

-Look in any exhibit at Field Museum that presents a culture.
+Look in any exhibit at Field Museum that presents a culture or any exhibit at the Chicago Historical Society that includes tools.

-Look for an example of any of the following kinds of simple machines.
-(They may not look like machines, but they are--a machine is "any device that provides a mechanical advantage--that is, allows a limited amount of effort to do useful work in lifting or moving a load."
-(Random House Encyclopedia)
+Find an example of any of the following kinds of simple machines.
+They may not look like machines, but they are.
+A machine is "any device that provides a mechanical advantage--that is, allows a limited amount of effort to do useful work in lifting or moving a load."

+Random House Encyclopedia